constraintAutomaton/rule-based-approach-for-source-selection-in-LTQP/content/guided_link_traversal.md

 Given,
-the boolean representation of the `tree:Relation` and the SPARQL filter expression that is already a boolean expression, a solver can evaluate if the combination of those two expressions is resolvable, like in [our open source implementation](https://github.com/constraintAutomaton/comunica-feature-link-traversal/tree/feature/time-filtering-tree-sparqlee-implementation) where we evaluate the solution domain of the equation to find the solvability, hence discriminating the certain non-contribution relations.
+the boolean representation of the `tree:Relation` and the SPARQL filter expression that is already a boolean expression, a solver can evaluate if the combination of those two expressions is resolvable, like in [our open source implementation](https://github.com/constraintAutomaton/comunica-feature-link-traversal/tree/feature/time-filtering-tree-sparqlee-implementation) where we evaluate the solution domain of the equation to find the solvability, hence, pruning certainly noncontributing relations.